cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/slider.md

 # Slider Component Reference

-Slider is a slider component, For the production of UI components such as volume adjustment.
+Slider is a component for the production of UI components such as volume adjustment.

 ![slider-content](slider/slider-content.png)